payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 .. include:: ../../example/compiler-etc-dependencies/example-sessions/modulerc/modules4.3.1/ompi-loads1.out
     :literal:

-works as expected.
+works as expected (and fails with the expected error when one attempts to load a module not compatible with the loaded compiler).
 The only significant difference between the previously examined strategies is that the module list command provides information about what variant of each package is loaded.

 The ``module switch`` command, however, does not work as well as one would like.
-While it indeeds switches the specified module, it does not successfully reload the modules which depend on the replaced module, even with the automatic module handling feature enabled, as that feature attempts to reload the fully qualified module name, and will fail as the fully qualified modulename includes the information about the dependencies.
+While it indeeds switches the specified module, it does not successfully reload the modules which depend on the replaced module, even with the automatic module handling feature enabled.
+As currently implemented, the automatic module handling feature attempts to reload dependent modules using the fully qualified module name, and as in this strategy the fully qualified modulename includes the information about the module that was switched out (e.g. pgi/19.4 in the example below), it will be incompatible with the replacement module (e.g. intel/2019 in example below).
 It is hoped a future version of modulecmd will allow for reloading based on the name specified when the module was loaded.
 But as things currently stand, the automatic module handling will throw an error attempting to reload the depend module, resulting in the the dependent modules being unloaded.

+Without
-Without automatic module handling (i.e. for older Environmental Modules or without the --auto flag), the dependent modules remain loaded and there is inconsistency in the loaded modules.
+automatic module handling (i.e. for older Environmental Modules or without the --auto flag), the dependent modules remain loaded and there is inconsistency in the loaded modules.
 But at least module list clearly shows such.